snackabra/docs/source/index.rst

 =========

 Snackabra is a from-scratch implementation of many-to-many conversation and document sharing.
 It is made up of a set of designs, reference implementations, and a reference service.
-It is intended to address a number of concerns and constraints with present systems. [#f01]_
+It is intended to address a number of concerns and constraints with present systems.
+For motivation and design principles, see the :ref:`general discussion
+<discussion>` section.

-You might want to start with a :ref:`slightly technical introduction
-<introduction>` and then dig into :ref:`more detailed overview
-<overview>`.
-If you're a member of public server such
-https://Privacy.App then you might be looking for a short :ref:`user manual <userGuide>` instead.
+To jump into the technical details, you might want to start with a :ref:`slightly technical introduction <introduction>` and then dig into :ref:`more detailed overview <overview>`.
+If you're a member of public server such https://Privacy.App then you might be looking for a short :ref:`user manual <userGuide>` instead.

 Snackabra [#f02]_ is open source (https://github.com/snackabra).
 If you would like to contribute or help out with the snackabra